 Maybe you’re in a similar situation.
 If so, then you know how a still-open door that desperately needs to be closed can plague your mind and negatively affect your daily life.
-What I’ve come to realize this year is that there’s always a reason for it.
+What I’ve come to realize is that there’s always a reason for the door staying open.
 The trick is to pinpoint the cause so you can resolve it one way or another.

 So how do you fix it?

 You have a few options.
 The first is to confront the person and get if off your chest.
 If it’s someone you see regularly, like a family member, this might be a good way to decide if you do want to slam the door — or if you’re ready to start fresh.

 If you can’t confront the person, write a letter of your raw, real feelings — but don’t send it.
 Sometimes the act of writing it out and giving it the space it needs is enough to free you so you can move on.

 2. Necessary interaction